 How to measure my breasts?

 Of course, you can ask someone else to measure your sizes.
 That’s fine.
-But for women with small boobs, there’s something very important to realize.

 The common bra size charts usually start from cup A. If you are small breasted be sure to check a bra size chart including AAA, AA, and A cups.
 Maybe your underbust size has changed and so have your boobs.
 This could, for example, mean you would go from 38A to 40AA or 40AAA.